Dennis Swilley

-Dennis Neal Swilley (born June 28, 1955) is an American former professional football center who played for the Minnesota Vikings of the National Football League (NFL) from 1977 to 1987.
+Dennis Neal Swilley (born June 28, 1955) is an American former professional football player who was a center for the Minnesota Vikings of the National Football League (NFL) from 1977 to 1987.

 He retained the starting position regardless of the fact that the Vikings traded for future Hall of Famer Jim Langer from the Miami Dolphins.
+Swilley played college football for the Texas A&M Aggies and North Texas Mean Green.